iamshadmirza/BlogsByShad/blogs/twt_episode01/readbooksandgrow.md

 The central theme of the book is the business of literally delivering happiness while living a life of passion and purpose.
 Delivering Happiness (2013) tells the story of Tony Hsieh and his company Zappos, demonstrating how thinking long-term and following your passions can not only lead to profits but also a happy life for your employees, your customers, and yourself.
 The book describes an alternative approach to the corporate culture that focuses on the simple concept of making people around you happy, and by doing so increase your own happiness.
 "Delivering happiness describes how Zappos built a complete customer-centric organization and that stayed strongly with me" - Priyadeep said.

 ## 3. Hard things about Hard things by Ben Horowitz
-The Hard Thing About Hard Things is an inside-look at the tough decisions and lonely times all CEOs face, before showing you what it takes to build a great organization and become a world-class leader.
+The Hard Thing About Hard Things is an inside look at the tough decisions and lonely times all CEOs face, before showing you what it takes to build a great organization and become a world-class leader.
 Priyadeep tells us how as a startup founder, he went through a lot of hardships and this book stayed as a ray of motivation and confidence in all those times.
 This book talks about how Ben Horowitz survived through all the hard times.
 It states that the startup CEOs are "Wartime CEOs" and they have to be focused all the time.
 It also states how you can't put all the burden on your shoulders alone, and you have to learn to share the burden with more brains to successfully run a company.
 Few more important lesson that Priyadeep describes how the book describes that "What happens inside you when you're about to sell your company?" and "A good CEO always know when to layoff people and how to talk to them?" which PD himself have experienced in his life earlier.

 ### *"What books would you recommend to someone who wants to start a startup?"*

 ## 4. Hooked by Nir Eyal
 Hooked describes how to build a habit-forming product that people want to use.
 A habit-forming product is a winning product, and the ultimate goal of habit-forming products is to solve a customer's problem (pain) by creating an association, so the customer sees the product as relief or a solution.
 The book talks about how extrinsic motivation leads you to seek a reward from a product and then extends that reward further.
 This forms an intrinsic motivation and this spiral continues.
-"Every product that has scaled to extremely large number has been able to do that and create a rewarding experience,'' Priyadeep added.
+"Every product that has scaled to extremely large numbers has been able to do that and create a rewarding experience,'' Priyadeep added.
 "Not all entrepreneurs come with a large amount of Intrinsic Motivation, there is some of it but it needs an unlocking mechanism and you need and Extrinsic Motivation to do that." - Priyadeep said.
 These two books are great in these terms.

 ## 5. Steve Jobs by Walter Isaacson